 - 1. An operator's conversion course shall include: - (a) Ground training and checking including aeroplane systems, technical and performance topics, normal, abnormal and emergency procedures; - (b) Safety and emergency procedures training and checking which must be completed before aeroplane training commences; - (c) Aeroplane/flight simulator training and checking; and - (d) SLF and operator's line release route check. - 2.
 The conversion course shall be conducted in the order set out in paragraph 1 above. - 3.
 Elements of crew resource management shall be integrated into the conversion course, and conducted by suitably qualified personnel. - 4.
 When a flight crew member has not previously completed an operator's conversion course, the operator shall ensure that in addition to Para1 above, the flight crew member undergoes general first aid training (duration at least 2 hrs) and, if applicable, ditching procedures training using the equipment in water. - 5.
-A pilot requiring Type Rating shall undergo syllabus for PIC/Co-pilot endorsement which includes as a minimum; - 5.1 Complete type rating profile as per CAR Section 7 Series B Part XIX. - 5.2 Skill Test (CA 40) Day and Night with a minimum duration of 2 hrs as PF each when conducted on the simulator or on the aeroplane.
-Skill test (day or night) may be combined with IR/PPC (CA 41) check. - 5.3 Base training on the aircraft or ZFTT simulator session consisting of 6 take-offs and landings;
+A pilot requiring Type Rating shall undergo syllabus for PIC/Co-pilot endorsement in accordance with CAR Section 7 Series B Part XIX.
+Note: LVTO and adverse weather training may be done prior to skill tests. - 5.4 Base training on the aircraft or ZFTT simulator session consisting of 6 take-offs and landings;